Typesafe Function Overloading in TypeScript

 const numberValue = getValue("tan"); // Expected return type: number

 Well this looks very promising!
 If you inspect the values of stringValue and numberValue we get completely different return types from the same function depending upon the input value, and they all appear to be correct.
-This looks a lot like function overloading!
+This looks a lot like TypeScript function overloading!

 As with the previous examples, we have a single implementing function.
 However, this function takes a single argument T that is a generic with the constraint of "yan" | "tan".
-That generic value is passed into to a type level function called PrimitiveMap as the return type of the function.
+That generic value is passed into a type level function called PrimitiveMap as the return type of the function.
 This conditional type will pick the appropriately matching return type given the input argument.
-It would appear that we have successfully recreated typescript function overloading using other features of the language.
+It would appear that we have successfully recreated TypeScript function overloading using other features of the language.

 This is the point of frustration for users because when they turn to implementing the function, they find that they cannot implement its body.
 The only way we could implement the body of getAction is if we assert that the return value is PrimitiveMap<T>.
 Asserting this defeats the entire purpose of this exercise, which was to create a type-safe overload.